inktrap/studyriffic/README.md

 # Done

 ~~~
+ x if too many attention checks failed the situation and sentence is there but empty. this could be improved.
  x abort if a participant fails 2 attention checks
  x fixed logging output, removed duplicates
  x check other pass_ … checks